miyakeseigo/SeigoMiyake_T1A3/README.md

 Utilise a suitable project management platform to track this implementation plan

 Your checklists for each feature should have at least 5 items.

+##### Feature 1 checklist:
+- Create flowchart to plan layout and necessary requirements
+- Create variables for data input such as items and choices etc.
+- Use Gem colorize to add colour to the text.
+- Add Gem Pry for debagging tool.
+- Add introduction greeting and completion text
+- Create Command line argument

+##### Feature 2 checklist:
+- Create "Item" class, importing ramen datas from csv
+- Create "Shop" class, putting the shop products to the shop
+- Create "User" class, reflect on the user's action e.g. which ramen is chosen, etc.
+- Use Gem Pry for debagging and all works fine.
+- Make sure when user chooses the number, it shows the correct information.

+##### Feature 3 checklist:
+- Display which ramen is chosen.
+- Display how much the ramen is.
+- Display how much is paid by customer.
+- Display how much change the user receive.
+- Make sure to display "Enjoy your (chosen ramen)", the chosen ramen is showing and it ends when this message is shown.

 ##### Trello
 The following images are screenshots from Trello that has assisted me in the development plan of this app.
 Deadlines were created within Trello to enure the planning process and completion of each task was done within the right timeframe.